stolostron/rhacm-docs/compliance/compliance_intro.md

 Use the Governance and risk dashboard to view and manage the number of security risks and policy violations in your clusters and applications.

 From the _Overview_ tab, you can view the total number of policy violations and cluster violations in the _Recent activity_ section.
 View the _Top violations_ card to view specific violations and the amount of clusters with the violation.
 You can filter the view of the _Top violations_ by policies or clusters.

 View the _Most impacted controls_ radar chart of the policy violations.
 You can filter the radar chart to view all standards, specific standards, or other standards.
-You can customize your radar chart by showing more or less controls.
+You can customize your radar chart by showing more or less controls. <!--is this feature still available-->

 View the _Policy summary_ card to see the total number of standards, categories, policies, and controls.